peekdistrict/peekdistrict/CONTRIBUTING.md

 As a rather long standing opens source project, Open Street Map has a large number of ways to contribute open data.
 More specifically to Peek District we will:

   1. add a node to the map
   2. tag the node as a point of interest with `man_made=surveillance`
+  3. (TBD is this all we need??
+The German project goes into way more depth.
+Camera type, owner, etc.)

 Using one of the following: